mechmotum/mechmotum.github.io/content/jupyter-summer-2020.rst

 ------

-As mentioned before, a long term goal is to use ``default-env`` for the packages, this is the same environment that is used for JupyterHub, and by using this, authors will have a greater selection of packages and libraries to choose from, and it will also be easier for us to maintain.
+As mentioned before, a long term goal is to use ``default-env`` for the packages, this is the same environment that is used for the LIbreTexts-UCD JupyterHub, and by

+using this, authors will have a greater selection of packages and libraries to choose from, and it will also be easier for us to maintain.
 We also want to improve the execution time of the code blocks, as currently requesting a